 Being a growth hacker, their first role is to determine the goal and make a strategic plan to sell the products.
 As a web engineer, they focus on the tools and techniques used in the foundation of the web application.
 On the third phase of their action, they act as an excellent marketer who talks about the value of the product in the audience.

-Taken as a whole, a growth engineer is the decision maker who decides on all the marketing aspects of the business and rampant the growth.
+Taken as a whole, a growth engineer is a decision-maker who decides on all the marketing aspects of the business and rampant the growth.

 Some of the business persons also claim that it is hard to find an excellent growth engineer.
 Let’s see why is it difficult to hire a good growth engineer?